Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 Lydgate Beach also has facilities and tons of parking.

 Plus, it’s not too far from the airport, so it’s a great place to get those last wiggles out before heading home.
+They have several playgrounds, including a new play structure that was built in May 2022!

 Back on the North Shore of Kauai is Anini Beach, featuring a long reef that prevents extremely large waves.
 Anini Beach is often visited in the morning before quick winds can harm the calm atmosphere.